 Bjorn and the Jersey Devil

-Welcome to another adventure from the Thousand Acre Woods deep within Trollheim of the NJ Pine Belt!
-Tales Chronicled by Jonathan Hulton...So there are many misconceptions about who and what the Jersey Devil.
-Was he a marketing scheme of Benjamin Franklin or a real cryptid walking among the pine trees?
+Welcome to another adventure from the Thousand Acre Woods from deep within the NJ Pine Belt’s Trollheim!
+Tales Chronicled by Jonathan Hulton.
+That’s me.
+I’m here to clarify a local legend about our favorite cryptid.
+Now there are many misconceptions about who and what The Jersey Devil is.
+Was he a marketing scheme of Benjamin Franklin’s almanac or a real cryptid walking among the pine trees?
+What do you think?
+Is the devil only a myth to keep the children out of the woods at night, or more?
+Much more!
+Listen along and I will tell you the truth.

 No, it was a tall, talking dodo of sorts.